flutter/flutter/framework/README.md

 --------------

 Events logically fire through the Effen node tree.
-If want to handle an event as it bubbles from the target to the root, create an `EventTarget`. `EventTarget` has named (typed) parameters for a small set of events that we've hit so far, as well as a 'custom' argument which is a `Map<String, sky.EventListener>`.
+If want to handle an event as it bubbles from the target to the root, create an `EventListenerNode`. `EventListenerNode` has named (typed) parameters for a small set of events that we've hit so far, as well as a 'custom' argument which is a `Map<String, sky.EventListener>`.
 If you'd like to add a type argument for an event, just post a patch.